Blac Chyna Walks the 2020 Oscars Red Carpet and the Internet Is Confused

 The 2020 Oscars red carpet featured a surprise guest: Blac Chyna.

-The glamour model and Rob Kardashian's ex arrived in a plunging black velvet Dona Matoshi gown with dark blue fringed and jeweled accents and a thigh-high slit.
+The social media star and Rob Kardashian's ex arrived in a plunging black velvet Dona Matoshi gown with dark blue fringed and jeweled accents and a thigh-high slit.

 "How tf did Blac Chyna finesse her way into the #Oscars?!" wrote Twitter user @joshuachenault1.